gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 - I used [MonkeyType](https://monkeytype.readthedocs.io/en/stable/index.html) to run all the examples, and then applied the resulting types from the traces to the pyright-generated stubs

-- I wrote a utulity to parse the docstrings and augment the stubs from the last stage with those types, where I could make sense of them
+- I wrote a utility to parse the docstrings and augment the stubs from the last stage with those types, where I could make sense of them

 - I did a manual cleanup pass (which was still quite a large effort, but the prior steps probably saved me about 70% of the work compared to doing it all manually)